 If your paddling includes some more ambitious trips, you’ll probably need a more expensive kayak.

-Fishing kayaks in particular are worth the extra money as the higher-end models come with a lot of customization features and rod holders for your fishing poles.
+Fishing kayaks in particular are worth the extra money as the higher-end models come with a lot of customization features and fishing rod holders.

 The same can be said for multi-day or “touring” trips.
-Extra storage space is paramount and a longer keel and narrower design will make for faster, more efficient paddling.
+Extra storage area is paramount and a longer keel and narrower design will make for faster, more efficient paddling.